valentincostam/plande-react-chakra-firestore/README.md

 By letting you mark whether you have passed your degree's courses, it helps you to:

-- 📏 Keep track of your progress, showing your degree completion percentage.
+- 📏 Measure your progress toward degree completion.
 - 🧮 Know what courses you can attend, your current weekly classload, the number of passed courses, and other stats.
 - 📅 Plan and organize yourself ahead of time by allowing you to simulate possible scenarios.
 - 💪 Motivate yourself by showing you how far got and how much is left.